isomerpages/moe-xinminsec/_our-curriculum/Academic Departments/Technology and Business.md

 </li>
 </ul>
 <p><strong>Pedagogical Approach</strong>
-<br>In XMS, active Learning by students is encouraged.
-There are a variety
+<br>In XMS, active learning by students is encouraged.
+There is a variety
 of hands-on activities, projects, and problem-solving exercises.</p>
 <ul data-tight="true" class="tight">
 <li>